*Contiguous counties are those which border Kentucky. Tuition is charged for each credit hour enrolled.

 Students in these Indiana counties pay in-state rates: Dearborn, Franklin, Jefferson, Ohio, Ripley, and Switzerland.

-Students in these Ohio counties pay in-state rates: Adams, Brown, Butler, Clermont, Clinton, Hamilton, Highland, and Warren (students in the Associate Degree Nursing program are excluded and must pay contiguous or out of state rate).
+Students in these Ohio counties pay in-state rates: Adams, Brown, and Clermont. (students in the Associate Degree Nursing program are excluded and must pay contiguous or out of state rate).

 Tuition and charges are determined by the Kentucky Community and Technical College System Board of Regents.
 For payment deadlines, refer to the college academic calendar.